bitrix24/b24restdocs/api-reference/calendar/calendar-event-get.md

-# Get Calendar Events List calendar.event.get
+# Get the list of calendar events calendar.event.get

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will fill it in shortly.
+Some data may be missing — we will complete it soon.

 {% endnote %}